9 Things You MUST Know Before You Buy Insurance in Malaysia

 You can buy insurance from:

-- Insurance agents – there’s like 60,000 of them in Malaysia; probably your first point of contact; they represent and sell products from ONE insurance company (representing two is uncommon, but I’ve come across them)
+- Insurance agents – According to Life Insurance Association Malaysia, there’s like 88,000 insurance agents in Malaysia in 2022.
+They represent and sell products from ONE insurance company (representing two is uncommon, but I’ve come across them)

 - Direct distribution channels aka Online – They are offered on insurance companies’ websites, financial comparison websites, and for some reason, on selected e-wallets and telco platforms.
-This option is the most convenient but coverage tends to be low.
-EDIT – You can get Perlindungan Tenang from Life Insurance Association of Malaysia and Malaysia Takaful Association websites (thanks Nurul for your comment!)
+This option is the most convenient but coverage tends to be lower.

-- Government (-linked) bodies – MySalam (free; for B40), SOCSO Self-Employment Social Security Scheme (for self-employed), MDEC’s eBerkat micro-insurance options (for B40 and micro SMEs), SSPN-i (for your kids – this is an education fund with optional insurance add-on)
+- Government (-linked) bodies – MySalam (free; for B40), SOCSO Self-Employment Social Security Scheme (for self-employed), Housewives’ Social Security Scheme (for housewives)

 The branding of most insurance companies is more or less the same: ‘we care for you’.
 I have no particular preference for any of them, but if you do, then go for it.
 You’ll be paying the insurance company (and/or the agent) for a long time so you might as well do it without resentment.